 - To specify storage locations for networks, terrains, or topologies that are different from the defaults

-Follow these steps to add a custom configuration keyword:
+Follow these steps to add a custom configuration keyword to your enterprise geodatabase:

-- Create a connection to the geodatabase, connecting as the geodatabase administrator.
+- Connect to the geodatabase as the geodatabase administrator.

 - Run the Export Geodatabase Configuration Keyword tool to export the existing configuration keyword values to a text file.